 Wells Fargo v.
 Baker (2012) 204 Cal.App.4th 1063

-A national bank sued California residents in Iowa and served them via substitute service with the Iowa Secretary of State as allowed by Iowa's long-arm statute.
-The national bank obtained a default judgment against the California residents in Iowa and registered that judgment in California pursuant to California's Sister State and Foreign Money-Judgments Act.
-The California residents filed a Motion to Vacate the judgment on the grounds that the national bank improperly availed itself of Iowa's long-arm statute as the bank was not a "resident of Iowa" and thus could not utilize the long-arm statute for service of process.
+Bradford represented Wells Fargo Bank, NA who sued California residents in Iowa and served them via substitute service with the Iowa Secretary of State as allowed by Iowa's long-arm statute.
+Wells Fargo obtained a default judgment against the California residents in Iowa and registered that judgment in California pursuant to California's Sister State and Foreign Money-Judgments Act.
+The California residents filed a Motion to Vacate the judgment on the grounds that Wells Fargo improperly availed itself of Iowa's long-arm statute as the bank was not a "resident of Iowa" and thus could not utilize the long-arm statute for service of process.
 The superior court granted the motion and vacated the Iowa judgment.

 The Court of Appeal reversed and remanded, holding that the requirement that foreign corporations hold a certificate of authority to qualify as a "resident of Iowa," as it pertained to national banks, was preempted by the National Bank Act because it infringed upon the power of a national bank to sue as fully as natural persons.
 The Court further held that the Iowa statute, as interpreted by the lower court, would impermissibly discriminate against national banks in favor of local banks, again in violation of the National Bank Act.
 The California Court of Appeals reversed the superior court and ordered that Judgment be entered in favor of Wells Fargo for $998,111.15.